List of churches in Hamar

 The Diocese of Hamar was first established in 1153 when Norway was part of the Catholic Church.
 During the Reformation in Norway, in 1537, the diocese was incorporated into the Diocese of Christiania.
 In 1864, the Diocese of Hamar was re-established and at that time, it included all of Hedmark and Oppland counties.
 Originally, the diocese was divided into Hedemarken prosti (later Hamar domprosti), Gudbrandsdalen prosti, Valdres prosti, and Hadeland, Ringerike og Hallingdal prosti.
 Over the years, the various deaneries have been subdivided and changed.
 Currently, there are 10 deaneries.
-On 1 January 2020, the two counties were merged into Innlandet county except for the municipalities of Lunner and Jevnaker which were merged into Viken county, so the diocese includes all of Innlandet plus the two municipalities in Viken.
+On 1 January 2020, the two counties were merged into Innlandet county except for Lunner Municipality and Jevnaker Municipality which were merged into Viken county, so the diocese includes all of Innlandet plus the two municipalities in Viken (Akershus county after 2024).
 As of 2018, the 52,589 km2 diocese had 308,697 members (about 82% of the population).
+In 2022, the churches in Jevnaker Municipality were transferred to the Diocese of Tunsberg.